tesommer/FreeCrumbs/Building/Home/README.md

   match against a regex pattern.
 The value of this setting has the following
   format:
   ``/regex/o=occurrence,g=groups,c=charset``
-  ``occurrence`` is the occurrence to search for.
+  ``occurrence`` is the occurrence to search for (default is 1).
 A negative occurrence searches from the bottom rather than the top.
-An occurrence of zero results in not found. ``groups`` is the number of groups to include. ``charset`` is the character encoding to apply.
-This settings makes the following fields available, but prefixed with this setting's key:
+An occurrence of zero results in not found. ``groups`` is the number of regex groups to include (default is 0). ``charset`` is the character encoding to apply (default is the local default charset).
+This setting makes the following fields available, but prefixed with this setting's key and a period (.):

-    * ``found``: 0 or 1 depending on whether the a match was found or not
+    * ``found``: 0 or 1 depending on whether a match was found or not
     * ``groupcount``: number of regex groups, excluding group zero
     * ``line``: one-based line number of matched regex (-1 if not found)
     * ``input``: the matched input sequence (empty if not found)